About Van Ness Feldman LLP

 Van Ness Feldman's seat in the nation's capital gives it prime access to the governmental, regulatory, and compliance aspects of environmental and energy law.
-Combined with its Pacific Northwest presence in Seattle, this mid-sized law and policy firm is a formidable force to be reckoned with.
+Combined with its presence in Denver, Seattle, and the Bay Area, this mid-sized law and policy firm is a formidable force to be reckoned with.

 Energy and Environmental Powerhouse

 Van Ness consistently graces Vault’s Energy, Oil, and Gas and Environmental practice area rankings, and for good reason.
 The firm is home to one of the largest gas and electric practices in the country and was one of the first firms to have major climate change and gas emission regulatory practices.
 The firm has served as an advisor to top government officials, including members of Congress and White House staff, helping to shape the nation’s environmental and energy laws.
 The firm has worked on government matters such as Department of Energy test procedures and Federal Trade Commission efficiency and Energy Star labeling programs.
 Firm attorneys include several with experience in high-level government roles.
 For example, Robert Nordhaus, a former Van Ness partner, served as Department of Energy general counsel and is known for his role in drafting Section 111(d) of the Clean Water Act.

 When it comes to the private sector, the firm has helped clients like Toyota North America Inc., American Electric Power Inc., Puget Sound Energy Inc., Air Products & Chemicals Inc., the Los Angeles Department of Water & Power, the University of Washington, and Houston natural gas energy company Kinder Morgan Inc. navigate the ins and outs of Federal Energy Regulatory Commission and Environmental Protection Agency compliance, among others.
 The firm’s litigation group has also represented clients in matters ranging from regulatory challenges to real estate, business, and contract disputes.